What is Competitive Intensity?

 A slow growth rate, however, increases competitive intensity.
 With slow growth, the industry is very close to saturation – there aren’t many new customers to attract.
 But if the market is strong, there’s room for new entrants and new clients.
 There could even be untapped opportunities that firms can take advantage of.

 The degree of differentiation also determines how intense the competition will be.
 With competing goods, such as food products and clothing, there’s very little room for differentiating the items offered by a particular company.
 This means that companies will be competing for the same consumers, and this increases rivalry.
 However, if a firm is offering highly differentiated products that other organizations cannot easily imitate or copy, then it will face relatively less competition.

 Apart from fixed costs, switching costs also influence the extent of rivalry between companies.
 If an organization decides to go for a different supplier from the one it has been using, it will incur switching costs.
 High switching costs lead to a decrease in competition.
 The switching costs arise from the fact that customers have invested a lot of their resources in learning how to use a particular product.

 However, if there aren’t any switching costs involved, then industry competition will be pretty intense.
 Markets that deal with common consumer goods are often the ones that have low switching costs.

 Benefits of Competitive Firms

-In a bid to outdo than their competitors, firms will always try to be innovative.
+In a bid to outdo their competitors, firms will always try to be innovative.
 Innovation can help a company differentiate itself and attract new customers.
 More customers translate into higher revenues and profits.
 Companies that try to be innovative also benefit customers.
 If several companies try to differentiate their products, then consumers will have a variety of unique products to choose from.

-What’s more, consumers are always willing to pay higher if they feel that they are getting value for their money.
+What’s more, consumers are always willing to pay higher prices if they feel that they are getting value for their money.
 So, in a world where so many products seem identical, a little bit of creativity can help a firm to go a long way.